nickyiliwang0000/h/design/design-for-developers.md

 ## 4. Typography

 Once you've chosen your fonts, it is important that they are easy to read!
-90% of te information on the web is conveyed through typography.
+90% of the information on the web is conveyed through typography.
 Here are some best practices and general rules to follow to help your users better process and read texts!

 ### Line Height